jandolian/game_design/druid.md

 ### Stampede:
 > The druid uses his vast knowledge of animal calls to direct a devestating stampede of various animals in the direction of his enemies.
 The stampede briefly stuns the target and deals large amounts of magical damage.

+### Gaea's Anger:
+> The druid focuses the vast power of nature's fury into an area on the ground.
+Causing the ground in the area to split apart dealing massive amounts of damage and causing a disorienting effect which decreases movement speed of the target.